In the mad dash to “write” just the right words, sentences and phrases (jokes) that are going to make an audience howl with laughter…

 As I say in most of my articles…

 Check out if what I am saying is actually true — don’t just take my word for it.

 Go to ANY stand-up comedy open mic night anywhere on the planet.
 Make a note of the instances where what the comedian is saying doesn’t match up to how they are saying it.

 Make a note in the drop in laughter levels or the absence of laughs altogether.

 Determine for yourself if delivering stand-up comedy material in a less than “genuine” manner has an affect on the laughter a comedian generates.

-For those who take a more academic approach and like references, you may want to check out Tanya Reiman’s book The Power of Body Language which supports the information that I have provided in this article.
-It’s a fast read and chock full of actionable information.
+For those who take a more academic approach and like references, you may want to check out any number of books on body language which will fully support the information that I have provided in this article.

 There are no “magic pills” to instantly help make comedians funny.
 But if there were…

 What I have presented in this article would be in the top spot for funny people who really want to rock the stage with their talent quickly (as well as for any speaking professional).

 But if you are only concerned with the order or structure of the words you say as the sole source of the laughter you get when you communicate with other people offstage and cause them to laugh…